Alan Horwitz: Personal life

 In 2018, Horwitz donated $2 million to help build the Horwitz-Wasserman Holocaust Memorial Plaza on the Benjamin Franklin Parkway in Philadelphia to commemorate the victims of the Holocaust.
 The plaza is named after Horwitz and Sam Wasserman, a Holocaust survivor from Poland who later moved to America.
 The plaza is stone-paved and is surrounded by the rail tracks that were outside of Treblinka concentration camp.
 The plaza also has a grove of trees to represent the woods where the Bielski partisans hid and a digital eternal flame.

 On January 21, 2020, it was announced that Horwitz was elected to the Philadelphia Jewish Sports Hall of Fame.
 A ceremony was held on April 28, 2021, at Rodeph Shalom where Horwitz was inducted and given the first inaugural Philadelphia Sports Spirit Award.

 On October 15, 2020, Angelos Pizzeria of South Philly added "The Sixth Man" pizza to their menu to honor Horwitz.
 To celebrate this moment, Horwitz pledged a $1.76 donation for every pizza sold to Philadelphia Youth Basketball, a local charity.

 Horwitz has been good friends with former Cincinnati Reds Hall of Fame catcher, Johnny Bench since 1967.
 Horwitz purchased more than $1 million of Bench's memorabilia and returned it to him in 2020.

-In 2021, it was announced that Horwitz would donate $5 million to Philadelphia Youth Basketball to help construct a new $25 Million, 100,000 square-foot facility in Philadelphia for the region's youth.
+In 2021, it was announced that Horwitz would donate $5 million to Philadelphia Youth Basketball to help construct a new $25 million, 100,000 square-foot facility in Philadelphia for the region's youth.
 The facility will be known as the Alan Horwitz 'Sixth Man' Center and will house 7 basketball courts, education facilities including classrooms as well as activities to improve the civic life of the city.
-The center is expected to open in late 2022.
+Philadelphia Youth Basketball's Alan Horwitz "Sixth Man" Center, a new 100,000-square-foot facility in Nicetown, officially opened on July 10, featuring six basketball courts, classrooms, and educational programs aimed at serving over 6,000 youth annually through partnerships for meals, mental health services, and workforce development.

 Horwitz is also involved in other local Philadelphia charities including the Sixers Youth Foundation, Simon's Heart, Learn Fresh, and Philadelphia Youth Basketball.